andrewjanssen/impressionist/README.md

     t.string   "message"              # custom message you can add t.datetime "created_at"           # I am not sure what this is....
 Any clue? t.datetime "updated_at"           # never seen this one before either....
-Your guess is as good as mine?? ;-)
+Your guess is as good as mine?? ;-) t.datetime "ended_at"             # When the user navigated away.

 Usage
 -----